-- RADOSGW is a bucket-based object storage gateway service with S3 compatible and OpenStack Swift compatible RESTful interfaces. - LIBRADOS provides direct access to RADOS with libraries for most programming languages, including C, C++, JavaTM, Python, Ruby, and PHP. - RBD offers a Ceph block storage device that mounts like a physical storage drive for use by both physical and virtual systems (with a Linux® kernel driver, KVM/QEMU storage backend, or user-space libraries).
+- RADOSGW.
+RADOSGW is a bucket-based object storage gateway service with S3 compatible and OpenStack Swift compatible RESTful interfaces. - LIBRADOS.
+LIBRADOS provides direct access to RADOS with libraries for most programming languages, including C, C++, Java[TM], Python, Ruby, and PHP. - RADOS Block Device (RBD).
+RBD offers a Ceph block storage device that mounts like a physical storage drive for use by both physical and virtual systems (with a Linux® kernel driver, KVM/ QEMU storage backend, or user-space libraries).

 Storage access method and data protection method (discussed later in this document) are interrelated.
-For example, Ceph block storage is currently only supported on replicated pools, while Ceph object storage is supported on either erasure-coded or replicated pools.
-The cost of replicated architectures is categorically more expensive than that of erasure-coded architectures due to the significant difference in media costs.
-Note that while CephFS distributed file storage is not yet supported on Red Hat Ceph Storage as of this writing, file systems are routinely created on top of Ceph block devices.
+For example, Ceph block storage is currently only supported on replicated pools, while Ceph object storage is supported on both erasure-coded and replicated pools.
+Due to a significant difference in media costs, replicated architectures are categorically more expensive than erasure-coded architectures.
+Note that while CephFS distributed file storage is not yet supported on Red Hat Ceph Storage3, file systems are routinely created on top of Ceph block devices.